HokAI — Find the Right AI Tool

 Many tools have a first paid tier around $20/month.
 At that level you typically get:

 $20 is a common "serious use" entry point.
-Compare what you get across tools.
+Compare what you get across tools at this tier.

 ROI Calculation

-If a tool saves you X hours per month at your hourly rate, it is worth Y.
+If a tool saves you X hours per month at your hourly rate, it's worth Y dollars.

 Free Alternatives to Paid Tools